openvinotoolkit/openvino/src/frontends/tensorflow/docs/contribute.md

 }
 ```

-In this example, the loader checks consistency of the operation by using `default_op_checks` and retrieve an attribute of the equation by using `NodeContext::get_attribute()` method.
+In this example, the loader checks the consistency of the operation by using `default_op_checks` and retrieves an attribute of the equation by using the `NodeContext::get_attribute()` method.
 The loader uses [OpenVINO Core API](../../../core/README.md) for building OpenVINO sub-graph for the replacament of TensorFlow operation.

 For support of the new TensorFlow operation it requires implementing a new `Loader` in a separate file in [op](../src/op) directory and registering into the dictionary of `Loaders`.